tBaxter/another-rodeo/src/pages/the-camper/71-eco-restoration.md

   Through a complicated series of events I won't get into here, Boler's original fiberglass molds ended up in the hands of a bunch of different manufacturers, including this Eco, which was built in Nebraska in 1971.
 I'm told the factory later specialized in fiberglass prosthesis when they got out of trailer-building.

   Anyways, the original Boler design continues on today under the Scamp name.
 Pretty amazing longevity, but great design endures.
+If you're interested, there's [a lot of history about them out there](http://www.boler.ca/2017/03/05/history-of-the-boler/).

+  {% figure img_path "floorplan.jpeg" "Here's the original Boler floorplan, still in use in Scamps today (and in my Eco).
+Photo courtesy of Scamp Trailers." %}

 ### The teardown